Onboarding, Induction, Orientation and Training – What's the Difference?

 Preparing your onboarding plan may feel daunting, but you have much to gain from creating a streamlined and efficient process.
 Not only are you more likely to retain employees and save money due to less turnover rates, but you're also going to build more meaningful relationships with your employees.
 They'll want to continue working for you because they love their job.

 The best way to prepare for onboarding is by addressing the essential Four C's: Compliance, Clarification, Culture, and Connection.
 Meeting Compliance requirements includes teaching a new employee basic legal and policy-related rules and regulations.
 Clarification refers to ensuring that new hires understand their new jobs and all related expectations.
-Culture is a broad category that includes providing a sense of organisational norms and allowing associates to learn more about your company's identity, mission, and values.
+Culture is a broad category that includes providing a sense of organizational norms and allowing associates to learn more about your company's identity, mission, and values.
 Finally, Connection refers to the vital interpersonal relationships and information networks that new employees must establish, such as a central calendar or an encrypted channel of communication with HR.
 You can learn more about these features of Qualee here.

 In conclusion, a clear understanding of the difference between onboarding, induction, orientation, and training, will allow you to create a more effective and all-encompassing onboarding experience for your new hires.
 This in turn has a significant impact on their productivity, job satisfaction, and retention, ultimately affecting overall business success.